About the workshop

 • Use what you have learnt to analyse the effectiveness of your own courts system.

 You will also be invited to give an informal presentation on your own system and to talk about the particular challenges faced in handling court administration in your own country

 By the end of the workshop you will learn about:

-• New approaches to dealing with those involved in court proceedings, especially vulnerable witnesses and defendants
+• New approaches to dealing with those involved in court proceedings, especially young people and vulnerable people